-Our TEFL courses are regulated by Ofqual – the English Government department responsible for ensuring teaching qualifications are of the highest quality and with one of our certificates to confirm your ability and skills, employers looking for TEFL teachers to fill their online English teaching jobs will be certain to prioritise you.
+All of our Level 3 and Level 5 TEFL Courses are regulated by Ofqual – the UK Government department responsible for ensuring teaching qualifications are of the highest quality.
+And with one of our TEFL certificates to confirm your ability and skills, employers looking for TEFL teachers to fill their online English teaching jobs will be certain to prioritise you.

-As well as a TEFL qualification, you would also benefit from adding our new Teaching English Online Add-On to your certification.
+If instead you choose to complete a Level 3 qualification, you’d also benefit from adding our new Become an Online Tutor Add-On to your certification.

 When you’re doing an online English teaching job, you can teach at times that suits you and work around your life.
 You can be in charge of your own working time, effectively being your own boss, as well as teaching a wide variety of students from all over the world!